-We currently market and sell a dual platform endocrine cancer risk diagnostic assay.
-The incidence of thyroid nodules is on the rise.
-ThyGeNEXT[®] is a next generation DNA and RNA sequencing oncogene and mRNA fusion panel that is used to evaluate indeterminate thyroid biopsies.
-ThyGeNEXT[®] works synergistically with our second endocrine cancer diagnostic test ThyraMIR[®], which is based on measuring the relative expression of ten distinct microRNAs.
-The combination of ThyGeNEXT[®] and ThyraMIR[®] is designed to provide a highly sensitive "rule-in" and "rule-out" test to accurately risk stratify indeterminate thyroid nodules.
+We currently market and sell a combination testing platform that can inform cancer risk in indeterminate thyroid nodules-those that are not clearly malignant or benign by cytology.
+ThyGeNEXT[®] is a next generation DNA and RNA sequencing oncogene and mRNA fusion panel.
+The markers within the ThyGeNEXT[®] oncogene panel provide clinical utility by informing diagnosis, prognosis, and targeted treatment guidance aligned to FDA-approved therapies for RET, NTRK, and other markers found within the panel.
+ThyGeNEXT[®] works with our second endocrine cancer diagnostic test, ThyraMIR[®]v2, an assay that measures the relative expression of eleven distinct microRNAs.
+The combined analysis of the ThyGeNEXT[®] and ThyraMIR[®]v2 test results provides highly accurate "rule-in" and "rule-out" malignancy risk guidance.

-We estimate the total market for our endocrine cancer assays is approximately \$230 million annually based on the current size of the patient population, estimated numbers of indeterminate biopsies and reimbursement rates.
-ThyGeNEXT® plus ThyraMIR® is a combination testing platform.
-The mutational analysis provided by ThyGeNEXT can help inform treatment alone when strong BRAF V600E-like mutations are found.
-However, reflex to ThyraMIR occurs approximately 85% of the time to provide a greater understanding of malignancy risk and is especially helpful when weaker drivers of malignancy, such as RAS-like mutations, are found.
+We estimate the total market for our endocrine (thyroid) cancer assays is approximately \$221 million (USD) annually based on the current size of the patient population, estimated numbers of indeterminate biopsies and reimbursement rates.
+The mutational analysis provided by ThyGeNEXT® can help inform treatment alone when strong driver BRAF V600E-like mutations are found.
+However, reflex to ThyraMIR®v2 occurs approximately 85% of the time to provide a greater understanding of malignancy risk and is especially helpful when weaker drivers of malignancy, such as RAS-like mutations, are found.

-Endocrinologists and ear, nose and throat ("ENT") specialists evaluate most thyroid nodules for possible cancer by collecting cells through Fine Needle Aspiration ("FNA") that are then analyzed by cytopathologists to determine whether or not a thyroid nodule is cancerous.
-It is estimated that approximately 20% or well over 100,000 biopsies analyzed annually yield indeterminate results, meaning they cannot be diagnosed as definitely being malignant or benign by cytopathology alone.
+Endocrinologists, ear, nose and throat ("ENT"), and other specialists evaluate thyroid nodules for possible cancer by collecting cells through Fine Needle Aspiration ("FNA") that are then analyzed by cytopathologists to determine whether or not a thyroid nodule is cancerous.
+It is estimated that approximately 25% or well over 100,000 biopsies analyzed annually yield indeterminate results, meaning they cannot be diagnosed as definitely being malignant or benign by cytopathology alone.
 In the past, guidelines recommended that some patients with indeterminate cytopathology results undergo surgery to remove all or part of their thyroid to obtain an accurate diagnosis by looking directly at the thyroid tissue.
 According to a study published by Wang, et al. in 2011, in approximately 77% of these cases, the thyroid nodule proved to be benign.
-Current National Comprehensive Cancer Network ("NCCN") and American Thyroid Association ("ATA") guidelines support use of molecular analysis for nodules with indeterminate cytology results as this testing can prove beneficial to further characterize these lesions and support optimal patient management.
+Current practice and guidelines, such as those from the National Comprehensive Cancer Network ("NCCN") and American Thyroid Association ("ATA"), support use of molecular analysis for nodules with indeterminate cytology results as this testing can prove beneficial to further characterize these lesions and help support optimal patient management.